gaboesquivel/gaboesquivel.com/source/_posts/2014-04-19-overview-of-angular-generators-april-2014.markdown

   - front-end
 ---

-This is a short and opinionated review of the AngularJS yeoman generators on npm as of April 19, 2014.
+This is a short and opinionated review of the AngularJS generators on npm as of April 20, 2014.

-There are a lot of yeoman generators on npm and it's a little hard to decide which one to use or fork, since we don't want to reinvent the wheel.
+There are a lot of generators on npm and it's a little hard to decide which one to use or fork, since we don't want to reinvent the wheel.
 Currently the only way is to compare them is to try them one by one and that's a very time consuming task.
 In this post I'll try to give you an overview of some of the generators I've explore recently hoping it will save you some time.
-I’ll follow [Cliff Meyer's Code Organization Categorization](http://cliffmeyers.com/blog/2013/4/21/code-organization-angularjs-javascript) to describe them.
+I’ll follow [Cliff Meyer's Code Organization Categorization](http://cliffmeyers.com/blog/2013/4/21/code-organization-angularjs-javascript) to describe their code structure.

 Most generators still use the "Sock Drawer" directory organization, an approach that I personally avoid.
-I prefer a modular structure that enfor as suggested on latest [Google's Best Practice Recommendations for Angular App Structure](https://docs.google.com/document/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/pub).
+I prefer a modular structure as suggested on latest [Google's Best Practice Recommendations for Angular App Structure](https://docs.google.com/document/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/pub).

 Some of the benefits of modularization are: